machinegun221b/identify-your-pet/README.md

 `ImageDataBunch.from_name_re`

 # Model Training
-- CNN
+- Basic CNN
   -  with a single hidden layer as a classifier
   -  Conv2d + ReLU
 - ResNet34
 - ResNet50
-  - increased image size
+  - larger image size
-  - lower batch size
+  - lower batch size (GPU constraints)

 and finetuning with  <br>
 `learn.fit`

 # Results
 Model made reasonable predictions in the initial run.
 Was not naively obvious.  <br>
-Confusion matric shows heavily skewed distribution - meaning specific categories were mistaken and rarely confuses other categories.  <br>
+Confusion matrix shows heavily skewed distribution - meaning specific categories were mistaken and rarely confuses other categories.

--> Same mistakes over and over.
+### ResNet34 v ResNet50
 ResNet50 performs better with it being a deeper network with more parameters available to it.

 # Cool Fact